AlphPad (APAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AlphPad Historical Price

-According to the latest data gathered on AlphPad live price page, the current price of AlphPad is 0.00387053USD.
-The circulating supply of AlphPad(APAD) is 86.10M APAD , giving it a market capitalization of $333.25K.
+According to the latest data gathered on AlphPad live price page, the current price of AlphPad is 0.00439083USD.
+The circulating supply of AlphPad(APAD) is 86.10M APAD , giving it a market capitalization of $378.35K.

 The AlphPad Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of APAD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.